Submitted by Luis Morinigo, VP Business Development & Strategic Partnerships at TwinThread

 Stage 2: Connectivity

-- Description: Through the application of Agents or Gateways, you connect to your data so it is not siloed within your information collecting systems.
+- Description: Through the application of data agents, you connect to your data so it is not siloed within your information stores.

-- Benefits: You’ve established a pathway between machines that collect data and machines that interpret it.
+- Benefits: You’ve established a connection between data collecting devices and technology that interprets that data.

-- What Next?: Now that you have access to your data, it’s time to gain some visibility so you can begin to see what’s happening within your operations.
+- What Next?: Now that you have access to your data, it’s time to gain some visibility so you can begin to see what’s happening with your equipment (what's driving successful operation).

-- Pro Tip: Don’t sell yourself short by settling for seeing what’s happening now.
-Real-time insights are important, but setting out to predict what will happen is much more powerful.
+- Pro Tip: Real-time insights are important, but being able to predict what will happen is much more powerful and allows you to be more proactive.

 Stage 3: Visibility

-- Description: By applying telemetry dashboard and time-series data, you’re now able to “see” what’s occurring with your operations, in real-time.
+- Description: By applying telemetry dashboard and time-series data, you’re now able to “see” what’s occurring with your equipment, in real-time.

-- Benefits: Your subject-matter experts will be empowered to prevent detected anomalies from synthesizing into larger more disruptive operational issues (asset downtime, component blow-outs, etc.).
+- Benefits: Your operators will be empowered to prevent anomalies from becoming larger and more disruptive issues (equipment downtime, component blow-outs, etc.).

 - What Next?: Seeing what’s happening is great - understanding why it’s happening is better.
-The next step is to implement the ability to analyze the data so root causes can be identified.
+The next step is to implement the ability to identify root causes.

-- Pro Tip: Whatever solution you choose, make sure it’s one that keeps your in-house experts (engineers) front and center.
+- Pro Tip: Keep your in-house experts (engineers and operators) front and center.
 Speed to value can only occur with your subject-matter experts leading the way.

 Stage 4: Transparency

-- Benefits: With a greater level of understanding into why a particular event is happening, your domain experts will be better equipped to rectify any issue that arises.
+- Benefits: With a greater level of understanding into why a particular event is happening, your operators will be better equipped to see an issue and stop it from compounding.

 - What Next?: You know what’s happening now and can look into the past to understand why.
 Now it’s time to turn your interests toward the future - what will happen.